Bernd Wiesberger

-Bernd Klaus Wiesberger ([bɛʁnt ˈviːsˌbɛʁɡɐ]; born 8 October 1985) is an Austrian professional golfer who plays on the European Tour and the LIV Golf Invitational Series.
-He finished the 2019 season in third place on the Race to Dubai standings, his best finish to date.
+Bernd Klaus Wiesberger ([bɛʁnt ˈviːsˌbɛʁɡɐ]; born 8 October 1985) is an Austrian professional golfer who plays on the European Tour and formerly on the LIV Golf League.
+He finished the 2019 European Tour season in third place on the Race to Dubai standings, his best finish to date.

 In July 2015, when he won the Alstom Open de France, Wiesberger became the most successful Austrian golfer on the European Tour with three tour victories.
 He has since extended his record and is an eight-time winner on the European Tour.
 He also played in the 2021 Ryder Cup.

 Amateur career

 Wiesberger was born in Vienna.
 He won several amateur tournaments, including three Austrian Amateur Stroke Play Championships from 2004 to 2006, the Austrian Amateur Match Play Championship in 2004 and the Austrian Youths Championship in 2004 and 2005.
 He represented his country at the 2004 and 2006 Eisenhower Trophy.
 He turned professional in 2006.